UA-141369524-4

 Kapha body type is found in those with hearts… yes, that’s all of us, but not all of us are natural Kapha bodies.
 Gaining Kapha obvious signs and awareness-knowledge helps us in our daily lives.

-Pittas are fire and water and Vatas are wind and air (or space).
-So as you can see with the water commonality, Pittas have more in common with the Kapha constitution than a Vata dosha body.
+And with sharing water commonality, Pittas have more in common with the Kapha constitution than a Vata dosha body.

 One area that’s a common distinction is that to naturally balance Kapha, this usually involves weight loss while Vata balancing is on the other end of the spectrum.